thepirat000/Audit.NET/src/Audit.NET.SqlServer/README.md

 });
 ```

-Or by using the fluent API:
+Or by using the [fluent configuration API](https://github.com/thepirat000/Audit.NET#configuration-fluent-api):
 ```c#
 AuditConfiguration.Setup()
     .UseSqlServer(config => config